Unravelling Your Enigmatic Dark Social Data

 As an example, if a link to a website, blog post, or any other type of website content is shared via a messaging app, email, or text, it becomes impossible for Analytics to properly track and categorize the traffic source.

 Perhaps surprisingly, dark social doesn’t have anything to do with the dark web or dark social media posts.
 Dark social posts are targeted ads that don’t appear on your timeline, but instead show up as sponsored content in the feeds of specific users you’re targeting with the content.
 Dark social posts could be shared and turn into dark social traffic, yes, but are otherwise unrelated.

 How Dark Social Works

-Messaging apps and other communications sources encrypt conversations between users, which obscures the source information.
-Examples include WhatsApp, Facebook Messenger, Slack, or more traditional channels such as email or text messaging.
+People are starting to move away from traditional social content sharing such as retweets on Twitter or sharing on LinkedIn and towards sharing content via private messaging apps.
+Instant messaging apps and other communications sources encrypt conversations between users, which obscures the source information and makes them dark social platforms.
+Examples include mobile apps like WhatsApp, WeChat, Facebook Messenger, Instagram instant messages, Slack, Snapchat, or more traditional channels such as email or text messaging.

 - You spot an article in your social feed that you think your mom would like.

 - You send a Facebook message to your mom with the article link.

 - Your mom clicks on the link and checks out the article.

 - Congrats!
 You and your mom have now participated in dark social sharing.

 This whole chain of interaction happens in the dark.
 Your mom’s visit to the article will show up as direct traffic and the owner of the website will have no way of knowing how your mom found the article link.
 Through a marketing lens, the brand that created the article can’t attribute this type of traffic to a specific marketing tactic – in this case, their social media marketing.